fcamara7/GeneidTRAINerDocker/README_geneidTRAINER.md

 ***https://public-docs.crg.eu/rguigo/Data/fcamara/geneidtrainer/testing should contain a number of files that can be used to test the geneidtrainer program contained within the distributed docker image, as well as a sample config file where the user can select some values that would override the automatic selections by GeneidTRAINer:***

-**1. M.cingulata.cDNAs.450nt.complete.Uniprot98span.cds.4training4testing.gff2
+**1. M.cingulata.cDNAs.450nt.complete.Uniprot98span.cds.4training4testing.gff2**

-a GFF2 file that includes 100 gene models used to "mock" train (80) geneid for the hymenoptera species M.cingulata as well as to "mock" evaluate (20) the resulting parameter file (which should be named by the program as "M.cingulata.geneid.optimized.param".
+a GFF2 file that includes 100 gene models used to "mock" train (80) geneid for the hymenoptera species M.cingulata as well as to "mock" evaluate (20) the resulting parameter file (which should be named by the program as **"M.cingulata.geneid.optimized.param"**.
 The coordinates represented in this are genomic and correspond to the contigs and scaffolds in "M.cingulata.4training.fa".When training geneid for any species the user should provide GeneidTRAINer with a ggf2 with this format.

-**2. M.cingulata.4training.fa
+**2. M.cingulata.4training.fa**

 File containing a few contigs/scaffolds of the hymenoptera species M.cingulata which incorporate the 100 gene models used to train/evaluate geneid for this species.

-**3. config.ext
+**3. config.ext**

 a "user-configurable file" in which the user rather than the program selects a few of the parameters needed to generate an optimized geneid prediction file for your species of interest.